zrromero/zrromero.github.io/docs/ComponentSelection.md

 | L148A26-4-3-3WA3 <br> ![Power Supply 3](images/components/L148A26-4-3-3WA3.jpg){: style="max-width: 250px; max-height: 250px;" } | $33.44 | [Digikey](https://www.digikey.com/en/products/detail/dantona-industries/L148A26-4-3-3WA3/13692657) / [Datasheet](https://dantona.com/products/l148a26-4-3-3wa3/) | - High capacity <br> - Pre-assembled pack <br> - Long-lasting | - Most expensive <br> - Bulky design <br> - Overkill for project |

 ### **Microcontroller**
 Since this subsystem will be using a PIC, the following table has been filled out to decide if the researched product can be used in the project.
+The PIC18LF26K22 has enough processing power in a compact size to suit our needs.
+It has plenty of extra I/O if needed and allows for 2 connections of any SPI, I2C or PWM combination.

 | ESP Info                                      | Answer |
 | --------------------------------------------- | ------ |